Statistical learnability of smooth boundaries via pairwise binary classification with deep ReLU networks: Introduction

-Besides the aspect on data utilization, estimation of smooth boundaries based on pairwise relationship is also reasonable from some statistical learning viewpoints, provided that some additional assumption on subsets is introduced in the data space.
+Besides the aspect on data utilization, boundary estimation based on a pairwise similarity might be reasonable from some statistical learning viewpoints, provided that some additional assumption on subsets is introduced in the data space.
 For instance, the standard goal of binary classification is to obtain a hypersurface that classifies the observed covariates consistently in terms of the similarity determined by the Bayes classifier (see, e.g.,~\citep{hastie2009elements}).
-Similarly in the case where one can observe paired covariates $(X,X')$ and some binary variable $Y$ indicating the similarity, an analogous intuition may be still valid if one can divide the domain $\mathcal{X}$ into some subsets accordingly to the pairwise similarity.
-Note that in the present work, the notion is defined with the conditional probability of $Y=1$ given $(X,X')$, similarly to the conventional binary classification (see Definition~\ref{def:main assumption}).

-The above intuition is partially shown to be true by~\citet{bao2022pairwise}, where they theoretically showed the equivalence between conventional binary classification and a pairwise counterpart that uses a dataset of the form~\eqref{eq:self-supervised dataset}.
-However, conventional binary classification can deal with only one boundary.
-A natural question is about the statistical learnability of multiple smooth boundaries using paired covariates.
+Similarly in the case where one can observe pairwise data $(X,X',Y)$, a similar intuition might be still valid if one can observe some suitable pairwise similarity.
+In this context, \citet{bao2022pairwise} show that the generalization error of a conventional binary classification problem characterized by a single decision boundary is upper bounded by that of a similarity learning problem where $Y$ is defined as $Y=ZZ'$ for the given independent, $\mathcal{X}\times\{-1,1\}$-valued supervised data $(X,Z),(X',Z')$.
+However, their method deals with a single decision boundary, and they use supervised data in the formalization of $Y$.
+Furthermore, they assume that $X$ and $X'$ are independent.
+Usually, similar covariates in a given pairwise data share some common latent factors~\citep{arora2019theoretical,haochen2021provable,vonkugelgenself2021,parulekar2023infonce}.
+Hence, it is natural to consider the setting where $X$ and $X'$ can be dependent to each other.